 Its starboard propeller was knocked off in collision with the reef, and its port engine was out of action.
 The 8,948-ton vessel drifted into the harbour before leaning to starboard.
 Because of the heavy list, only four of the eight lifeboats could be launched, and most of the inflatable life rafts flipped in the savage seas.

 The Wahine finally capsized at 2.30 p.m.
 Most deaths occurred on the Eastbourne side of the harbour, where people were driven against sharp rocks by the waves.
-Of the 734 passengers and crew, 51 died.
+Of the 734 passengers and crew, 51 died that day, another died several weeks later and a 53rd victim died in 1990 from injuries sustained in the wreck.